The Best Furnaces

 Higher breakdown rate

 Goodman falls behind our other picks when it comes to reliability.
-Consumer Reports found that Goodman (and its sister company Amana) are some of the least durable furnaces of the major brands, breaking down 15% of the time in the first three years of ownership.
-The only company with a worse score was York at 19%.
+Consumer Reports found that Goodman (and its sister company Amana) are some of the least durable furnaces of the major brands, ad break down often in the first three years of ownership.
+The only company with a worse score was York.
 While that is a concerning figure, you can take some comfort in Goodman’s generous warranty: In addition to a 10-year limited parts and lifetime heat exchanger warranty, Goodman will also replace the entire unit if the heat exchanger fails in the first 10 years.

 It comes down to time versus money.
 With Goodman, you may have to deal with the headache of hiring a technician for repairs, getting replacement parts covered, and potentially going without a working furnace for a period of time.
 While you’ll pay more for brands like Trane and Ruud, you’re also getting greater peace of mind.